 Reaccreditation occurs through a cumulative Continuing Professional Development (CPD) points system.
 Thirty hours of CPD spread over 5 years (with a minimum of 5 hours in any one-year) should be presented to the Board for consideration.
 At least 15 hours of CME time should be spent externally on scientific meetings, courses, presentation of papers at meetings, teaching at approved courses or attendance at approved relevant meetings.
 Up to nine hours of time can be gained by reading relevant journals, undertaking practice audit, or other relevant distance learning.
 The Assessors will judge whether or not individual activities are relevant in counting towards Accreditation and guidance concerning this follows below.
 Candidates would be well advised to exceed the minimum requirement to be more certain of approval.
 CAEB members and Assessors are always willing to provide advice concerning individual cases.

 The Diploma in Medical Acupuncture (Dip Med Ac) lapses automatically five years after it has been granted.
-Candidates must apply to be registered for assessment not less than three months prior to the date of that assessment.

 The fee for assessment for REACCREDITATION is £45 payable by cheque made out to the British Medical Acupuncture Society.